 If you are interested in commissioning some genealogy research or would like a consultation, please get in touch via my contact form.
 Give me a brief outline of the information you already have and what you would hope to achieve through research.
 I will contact you with a suggested outline and costs.
 A quote is free of charge.

 I am also available for speaking engagements on a variety of genealogical topics, which can be geared towards your audience.
-Organisations who have previously had me as a speaker include the IGRS (in both Dublin & London), Cork Genealogical Society, Malahide Historical Society, Clare Roots, the National Library of Ireland, the National Gallery of Ireland, UCC’s Diploma in Genealogy course and the genealogy fair Back to Our Past in both Dublin and Belfast.
+Organisations who have previously had me as a speaker include the IGRS (in both Dublin & London), Cork Genealogical Society, Malahide Historical Society, Clare Roots, the National Library of Ireland, the National Gallery of Ireland, UCC’s Diploma in Genealogy course and the genealogy fair Back to Our Past in both Dublin and Belfast, and the UK’s Genealogy Show.